RachelFurlong-dev/bug-match-M2/README.md

 - :white_check_mark: *that develops my child's memory and concentration skills*.
 - :white_check_mark: *which counts the score of the matches my child gets right*.
 - :white_check_mark: *which allows my child to reset the game*.
+- :white_check_mark:: *which challenges my child with a timer to compete against*.
 - :white_check_mark: *where I can contact the creators about future games available*.
 - :white_check_mark: *my child to be able to view the site* from **any device** *(mobile, tablet, desktop)*.
 - :white_check_mark: *which randomises the order of the cards at each reset*.
-- :x: *which challenges my child with a timer to compete against*.
-- :x: *which counts both the correct and incorrect matches*.
 - :x: *which  has additional levels and increases the number of cards to match*.
 - :x: *which rewards success as my child improves at the game*.

 ## Design:

 #### Typography
- The Roboto font via [Google Fonts:](https://fonts.google.com/) is the main font used throughout the website with Sans Serif as the fallback font in case for any reason the font cannot be displayed in a browser correctly.
+ The Exo 2 font, a geometric sans serif font with a technological feel was selected via [Google Fonts:](https://fonts.google.com/) and is used throughout the website with sans serif as the fallback font in case for any reason the font cannot be displayed in a browser correctly.

 ### Color Scheme: